yardasol/2024-yardas-scipy/initial_submission.md

-# Lessons from working on SaltProc: An open-source wrapper for simulating batchwise reprocessing in nuclear reactors.
+# Software sustainability for codes with budding communities: lessons from working on SaltProc

 ## Abstract
 SaltProc is an open source tool for simulating batch-wise reprocessing of fuel in nuclear reactors.
+SaltProc was initally developed as a wrapper around a closed source export controlled depletion solver.
+This design decision limited the size of the userbase.
+To try to grow the userbase, I began to contribute features towards implementing an interface for an open-source alternative, and eventually became the maintainer of the software, driving design and development practices for the entire codebase.
+My poster will focus on what code sustainability looks like in practice developers of codes with budding communities.

-Originally developed as a wrapper around a closed source depletion solver, the introduction of depletion capabilities to OpenMC, a community-developed neutron transport code, inspired me to implement in interface to it for a fully open software stack.
-My poster will focus on the development process of adding this feature as well as discuss design decisions that were made, problems I ran into during the development process, improvements to the sustainability of the software.
+as well as discuss design decisions that were made, problems I ran into during the development process, and improvements made to the sustainability of the software.
 Finally I will show results comparing the two depletion solvers in the final implementation.

 ## Description
 Neutron radiation in the fuel inside of a nuclear reactor induces nuclear fission in certain nuclides like U235.
-The fission reaction causes the nucleus to break apart, releasing both energy and new nuclides, many of which are radioactive isostopes of smaller elements.
+The fission reaction causes the nucleus to break apart, releasing both energy and new nuclides, many of which are radioactive isotopes of smaller elements.
 This process is referred to as depletion or burnup.
-Some of these nuclides inhibit the nuclear reaction, and greater fuel efficency can be achieved by chemical reprocessing of the fuel to remove them.
+Some of these nuclides inhibit the nuclear reaction, and greater fuel efficiency can be achieved by chemical reprocessing of the fuel to remove them.

-SaltProc is a code for simulating chemical fuel reprocessing for nuclear reactors.
-It was originally developed to wrap around Serpent2, a closed source neutron transport code with a depletion solver.
-While the original developer of SaltProc had intended for it to be code-agnostic, my experience with the code tells that this design pattern can be challenging to implement effectively in advacne when leaving the interface implementation for other codes to future developers.
+SaltProc is a code for simulating chemical reprocessing of nuclear reactor fuel in molten salt reactors.
+It was originally developed to wrap around Serpent2, a closed source export controlled neutron transport code with a depletion solver.
+While the original developer of SaltProc had intended for it to be code-agnostic with respect to the depletion solver used, the small user base meant any contributions were typically only performed by the core maintainer, so no additional interfaces were ever developed.
+Small projects like this typically die out once the author leaves due to code neglect and lack of community momentum.
+When OpenMC, a community developed open source neutron transport code gained a depletion solver, I wanted to implement an interface for it to make SaltProc more accessible to new users and grow the community.

 In this poster, I will cover:
-- The basic mathematics of depletion. (maybe remove this one)
-- My approach to bringing effective code-agnosticism into a previously existing project
-- The difficulties of taking on the role of maintainer in an open-source code with a small userbase
+- Strategies to increase code sustainability in an open-source code with a small user base
-- Various snags I ran into related to dependencies and how I solved them
+- What could have made the process from going from a user to a developer more smooth
 - Utility of technologies like input schemas and CI for code sustainability
-- How I improved the sustainability of the code by improving documentation, variable names, and program flow.
+- Good approaches for bringing large features into previously existing projects
+- Various snags I ran into related to dependencies and how I approached solving them
-- The results of my code additions compared to the old imlementation.
+- The results of my code additions compared to the old implementation.

-My indented audience is folks who are starting to get into open source software development, as well as developers who are interested in software sustainability, who want to learn more about...
+The intended audience of this poster are folks who are interested in software sustainability who want learn about what it looks like in a code with a small or growing community.
+The intended takeaways are that developing features and maintaining a code with a small community requires lots of consistency, patience, and planning to do sustainably.

 ## Notes
 This could also be in the Maintainers and community track.